hello-robot/stretch_tutorials/example_10.md

                 trans = tf_buffer.lookup_transform(to_frame_rel,
                                                    from_frame_rel,
                                                    rospy.Time())
-                rospy.loginfo('The pose of target frame %s with reference to %s is: \n %s', from_frame_rel, to_frame_rel, trans.transform) except (tf2_ros.LookupException, tf2_ros.ConnectivityException, tf2_ros.ExtrapolationException):
+                rospy.loginfo('The pose of target frame %s with reference from %s is: \n %s', from_frame_rel, to_frame_rel, trans.transform) except (tf2_ros.LookupException, tf2_ros.ConnectivityException, tf2_ros.ExtrapolationException):
                 rospy.logwarn(' Could not transform %s from %s ', to_frame_rel, from_frame_rel)